What is a drug?

 - Illegal drugs, such as amphetamines and LSD

-These drugs are taken for pleasurable sensations that they give the user.
+These drugs are taken for the pleasurable sensations that they give the user.
 Users may become dependent on the drugs because they are unwilling to give up those pleasurable sensations.
-This psychological and emotional addiction may then be followed by a physical addiction.
+A physical addiction may then follow this psychological and emotional addiction.

-The person becomes physically addicted to the drug and if he/she cannot get the drug, will then receive the “withdrawal symptoms” that occurs after some hours without the use of drugs:
+The person becomes physically addicted to the drug, and if they cannot get the drug, they will then receive the “withdrawal symptoms” that occur after some hours without the use of drugs: